Looking inside jets: an introduction to jet substructure and boosted-object phenomenology: Going to all orders

 Now we need to carry out the $t$ integral for which we note $t > \mathrm{max}\left(1, \frac{1}{4\rho\cos^2 \phi}\right)$.
 In the region of large logarithms which we resum one has however that $\rho \ll 1$ and hence $4\rho\cos^2 \phi\ll 1$.
 At NLL accuracy we can therefore take $t>\frac{1}{4\rho\cos^2 \phi}$ and replace the $\log(t)$ factor by $\log \big(\tfrac{1}{\rho}\big)$ in~\eqref{eq:logs-clustering-interm}.
 It is then straightforward to carry out the $t$ integration to get

 This behaviour in the distribution corresponds to a single-logarithmic $\alpha_s^2 \log^2 \big(\frac{1}{\rho}\big)$ contribution to the cumulative, which is, as anticipated, necessary to claim NLL accuracy.
 The all-order treatment of these clustering effects is far from trivial because of the complicated kinematic configurations, which results into many nested $\Theta$ function.
 Therefore, from this point of view, resummation of mass spectra for jet defined with the anti-$k_t$ algorithm appears simpler.
 Conversely, because of these clustering effects, the jet boundary becomes somewhat blurred, resulting in milder non-global contributions.
+For an analysis of clustering logarithms using SCET, we refer the reader to~\cite{Becher:2023znt}.